 Where do I park?

-The absolute best option is to park at one of our three shuttle locations (Illinois Bank & Trust at East State St., Heartland Community Church at Alpine Rd. or YMCA at Madison Ave.).
+The absolute best option is to park at one of our four shuttle locations (Illinois Bank & Trust at East State St., Heartland Community Church at Alpine Rd., YMCA at Y Blvd., or the west side of Javon Bea Hospital-Rockton on Edgemont St.).
 However, If you prefer to drive, please refer to the Stroll on State map.
 Many surface lots are used as part of the festival and garages may be reserved.
 Parking, particularly on the east side, fills up very quickly.